-Like the 01, the steam locomotive DRG Class 03 belongs to the type 2'C 1' h2 or h3.
-They have 2 consecutive, unified in a bogie, independent of the main frame axles, and 1 independent of the main frame barrel axis.
-The steam type is superheated steam and the machines have 2 or 3 cylinders.
+The steam locomotive DRG Class 03 belongs like the 01 to the type 2'C 1' h2.
+They have 2 successive running axles united in one bogie, independent of the main frame, and 1 running axle independent of the main frame.
+The steam type is superheated steam and the machines have 2 cylinders.

 - Manufacturer: Borsig, Henschel, Krupp, Schwartzkopff

 - Length: 23.905 mm

 - Weight: 99,6t (03 001-122), 100,3t (03 123-298)

 - Top speed: 120/130km/h fowards, 50 km/h backwards

 - Retirement: 1966 (03 1001 - 1084), other machines followed later

 - Power: 1456 kW